University of Glasgow

 (b) research which entails fieldwork in places away from Glasgow.

-All normal regulations applying to research students at the University of Glasgow (to do with training, supervision, appeals, etc.) continue to apply to research students working furth of Glasgow.
+All normal regulations applying to research students at the University of Glasgow ( training, supervision, progress, appeals, etc.) continue to apply to research students working furth of Glasgow.

 Some research students will be attending institutions which the University has approved in advance as a base for students working furth of Glasgow.
 In such cases the only relevant regulations below needing to be heeded are those asterisked (*).
 For institutions to be added as an approved host, an application must be made to the relevant Graduate School Board (GSB) by the Graduate School.
 In such an application, it will need to be shown how in general the institution in question can meet the expectations indicated in regulations 2.1 to 2.6.
 Quinquennial reviews will be undertaken of the approved host institutions.